Methodology

 3. Home possessions (HOMEPOS): An index of household wealth, cultural possessions (books, art), and home educational resources (desk, computer, internet access).
 This captures both material resources and cultural capital available to the student.

-These components are combined using principal components analysis and standardized to have an OECD mean of 0 and standard deviation of 1 (OECD, 2017).
+These components are combined using principal components analysis and standardized to have an OECD mean of 0 and standard deviation of 1 (Avvisati & Wuyts, 2024).
 When analyzing ESCS gradients or quartile gaps, researchers are directly measuring the strength of intergenerational transmission—how strongly these parental characteristics predict their children's academic performance at age 15.

 ESCSi = PCA(HISEIi, PAREDi, HOMEPOSi) where: HISEIi = highest parental occupation for student i PAREDi = highest parental education for student i HOMEPOSi = home possessions index for student i